 - Some applications may ask you to show financial need.
 We do not require copies of your bank statements but please tell us in your words how your financial need is affecting your education and how your life would change if you won the scholarship.

-- Upload your most recent school report (we accept files in many forms including word, excel, pdf, jpg, gif)
+- Upload your most recent school report (pdf)

 - Most of our scholarships require a report from someone who knows you, like a principal or a teacher.
 You will need to trigger the task to ask for your Principal to supply a supporting statement and others to supply personal references.
 Make sure you contact these people in advance of asking them and tell them the selection criteria for the scholarship.

 - If you are under 18 you will need to get consent from a parent or guardian

 - Once all documents have been uploaded, your application is ready to submit.
 Press submit.
 You will be considered by our scholarship review panel and we will be in touch.